 frozen, lifeless images, not perfect

 I smile and remember the zebras

 You look bemused and say

 you hadn’t even noticed.

-(Previously published in Envoi and first shared on this blog in 2006)
+(Previously published in Envoi and previously shared on this blog in 2006 and 2018)

 Edited to add: The zebra in the photo is a Grevy's zebra seen in Edinburgh Zoo (viewed from the top of Corstorphine Hill).
 Grevy's zebras can be recognised by their large ears and narrower stripes.
 You can read more about the zoo's zebras here.
 Grevy's zebra is the most threatened of the zebra species and the People's Trust for Endangered Species are fundraising to help restore grassland for Grevy's zebras in central Kenya.
 You can find out about this work and donate to the appeal here.